Aseptic Services Manager for Clinical Trials Aseptic Services Unit

 • Ability to work in a team and independently

-The COVID-19 vaccination remains the best way to protect yourself, your family, your colleagues and of course our patients from the virus when working in our healthcare settings.
-Whilst COVID-19 vaccination is not a condition of employment , we do encourage our staff to get vaccinated.
-If you are unvaccinated there is helpful advice and information at Oxfordshire County Council Website where you can also find out more about how to access vaccination.
+The COVID-19 vaccination remains the best way to protect yourself, your family, your colleagues and our patients from the virus when working in our healthcare settings.
+Whilst COVID-19 vaccination is not a condition of employment, we do encourage staff to get vaccinated.
+If you are unvaccinated there is helpful advice and information at the Oxfordshire County Council website where you can also find out more about how to access vaccination.

 Next Steps

-Please make sure that you read the job description and person specification, and that your supporting statement reflects this as your application will be judged against these criteria.
-Candidates selected for interview will be contacted after the short-listing process, usually within 2 weeks.
-(Please note that shortlisting times vary when applying for a Medical position within the Trust).
-The majority of correspondence will be via the e-recruitment system; therefore you should check your emails regularly including junk mail folders in web-based email products.
+Please read the job description and person specification carefully and ensure your supporting statement reflects these criteria.
+Candidates selected for interview will be contacted after the short‑listing process, usually within 2 weeks.
+The majority of correspondence will be via the e‑recruitment system; therefore you should check your emails regularly, including junk mail folders.

 #J-18808-Ljbffr